 Online bookmakers have far more generous welcome promotions than you will ever find in betting shop.
 This isn’t a con, they can simply afford to reward new customers more online due to the lower overheads involved in running a website vs. a chain of shops.

-Sign up free bets, risk free bets and bonuses are given to customers to allow us to try out new gambling sites without needing to risk too much of our own money.
+Sign up free bets and bonuses are given to customers to allow us to try out new gambling sites without needing to put up too much of our own money.
 Used well these welcome offers can however be hugely valuable for punters.

 The main thing to think about is what type of offer you want to take.
 Free bets are good for single use bets and to get cash winnings, although typically the tokens can only be used once and will not be given with any winnings.